salacika/DE1SQL/SQL2/README.md

 #### LIKE

-`SELECT DISTINCT state FROM birdstrikes WHERE state LIKE 'A%'`
+`SELECT DISTINCT state FROM birdstrikes WHERE state LIKE 'A%';`

 Note the case (in)sensitivity

-`SELECT DISTINCT state FROM birdstrikes WHERE state LIKE 'a%'`
+`SELECT DISTINCT state FROM birdstrikes WHERE state LIKE 'a%';`

 States starting with 'ala'